jborichevskiy/up-and-to-the-right/content/posts/next-steps-2019.md

 - Improved education, re-training
 - Lowering cost of access to space

 I’m comfortable working on small, highly effective teams dealing with a lot of unknowns - a given at most startups.
 An engineer at heart, I find it easy to relate to people, customers and team members alike.
-A fulfilling day has me flitting between fixing bugs, writing documentation, debating a technical solution with a whiteboard, working with clients to understand and resolve their challenges, and drafting the plans for a new feature or product prototype as well as dealing with the myriad of other things that come up and have to solved.
+A fulfilling day has me flitting between fixing bugs, writing documentation, debating a technical solution on a whiteboard, working with clients to understand and resolve their challenges, drafting plans for a upcoming feature and of course dealing with the myriad of other things that come up and need to solved.

 ## Less Soon (5-10 years, 2025-2030)